Innovative Technology

 • File size: 955.2KB

-Abstract: Objective To establish a recombinase-aided amplification (RAA) assay for the detection of Plasmodium parasites.
-Methods Specific primers targeting the conserved 18S small-subunit ribosomal RNA gene (I8SIRNA) of Plasmodium species were designed, and an optimal primer pair was screened and validated to develop a robust RAA system for nucleic acid amplification under isothermal conditions.
-The established RAA assay was then used to detect standard Plasmodium plasmids as well as four Plasmodium species—Plasmodium falciparum (P. falciparum), Plasmodium vivax (P. vivax), Plasmodium malariae (P. malariae), and Plasmodium ovale (P. ovale)—along with six other blood-transmitted parasites, including Leishmania infantum, Leishmania donovani, Toxoplasma gondii, Entamoeba histolytica, Babesia canis, and Babesia rodhaini.
-This allowed us to evaluate the sensitivity and specificity of the assay.
-Results A highly efficient primer pair was identified, enabling complete amplification within 20 minutes at 37°C using this optimized RAA system.
-The detection limit for the standard plasmid was as low as 10 copies/µL, while the lower limits for P. falciparum, P. vivax, and P. ovale were 10 copies/µL, and for P. malariae, it was 10 copies/µL as well.
-Importantly, the RAA assay showed no cross-reactivity with the other blood-transmitted parasites, demonstrating excellent specificity.
-When applied to screen blood samples from foreign student donors, the RAA results matched those obtained by fluorescence quantitative PCR, confirming its reliability.
-Conclusion We have successfully developed a rapid, simple, and highly specific RAA method for detecting Plasmodium parasites, which will significantly enhance blood screening efforts and provide valuable support for clinical diagnostics in grassroots and remote healthcare settings.
+Abstract: Objective To establish a recombinase-mediated isothermal amplification (RAA) assay for the detection of Plasmodium parasites.
+Methods Specific primers targeting the conserved 18S small-subunit ribosomal RNA (I8S rRNA) gene of Plasmodium were designed, and the optimal primer pair was screened and identified.
+An RAA system for nucleic acid amplification mediated by recombinase was then established.
+Using this RAA system, we detected standard Plasmodium plasmids as well as four Plasmodium species [Plasmodium falciparum (P. falciparum), Plasmodium vivax (P. vivax), Plasmodium malariae (P. malariae), and Plasmodium ovale (P. ovale)] and six other blood-transmitted parasites (Leishmania infantum, Leishmania donovani, Toxoplasma gondii, Entamoeba histolytica, Babesia canis, and Babesia rodhaini).
+The sensitivity and specificity of the assay were evaluated.
+Results A set of primers with good amplification performance was selected.
+The optimized RAA system using this primer pair can complete amplification in 20 minutes at 37°C. The detection limit for standard plasmids was 10 copies/μL; for P. falciparum, P. vivax, and P. ovale, it was 10 copies/μL; and for P. malariae, it was 10 copies/μL.
+The RAA assay showed no cross-reactivity with the other blood-transmitted parasites, demonstrating excellent specificity.
+When applied to samples from foreign student blood donors, the RAA results were consistent with those obtained by fluorescence quantitative PCR.
+Conclusion We have successfully developed a rapid, simple, and specific RAA assay for the detection of Plasmodium parasites, which will greatly facilitate blood screening and clinical testing in primary and remote hospitals.